DIlloney/Speedrunner-Mod/README.md

 ### Resources

 You can check out the [official mod showcase video here](), where you can find almost every single feature that the mod has to offer.
 We also have a [discord server](), where you can get updates regarding the mod and more!
+Enjoy speedrunning!